total-typescript/total-typescript-book/book-content/chapters/10-deriving-types.md

 Now new items can be added to the `programModes` array without needing to update the `AllPrograms` type manually.
 This solution makes the test pass as expected, and is a great pattern to apply in your own projects.

-## Utility & Helper Types for Deriving Types
+## Deriving Types From Functions

-Throughout the book so far, you've seen examples of several utility types that TypeScript provides.
-Let's add a few more to the list that are especially useful when deriving types from other types.
+So far, we've only looked at deriving types from objects and arrays.
+But deriving types from functions can help solve some common problems in TypeScript.

 ### `Parameters`

-The `Parameters` utility type extracts the parameters from a given function type and returns them as a tuple type.
+The `Parameters` utility type extracts the parameters from a given function type and returns them as a tuple.

 For example, this `sellAlbum` function takes in an `Album`, a `price`, and a `quantity`, then returns a number representing the total price: